Stable classification of 4-manifolds with 3-manifold fundamental groups: Stable homeomorphism classification

 Here again $\oplus$ refers to the $H$-space structure on $BSTOP$ that corresponds to the Whitney sum of $TOP$-bundles and $E$ is again a complex line bundle with $c^*(w_2(E)) = w_2(M)$. \end{enumerate} \end{prop}

 \begin{proof} Mainly all the arguments of the smooth case go through in the topological case.
-The following points need to be observed: \begin{enumerate} \item[(1)] We have $\pi_2(BSTOP) \cong \Z/2$, and the map $M \to BSTOP$ that classifies the normal bundle induces a surjection on $\pi_2$, since $M$ is assumed to be totally non-spin.
-This is because $H^2(BSTOP;\Z/2) = \Z/2\langle w_2\rangle$ and $w_2$ detects the non-zero element in $\pi_2(BSTOP)$, as in the smooth case. \item[(2)] The classification space $BTOPSpin$ is $2$-connected, hence in the latter two cases the $1$-smoothing of $M$ is automatically surjective on $\pi_2$. \item[(3)] The existence of the bundle $E$ is the same as in the smooth case; we just consider the complex line bundle as a $TOP$-bundle. \qedhere \end{enumerate} \end{proof}
+The following points need to be observed.

+\begin{enumerate} \item[(1)] We have $\pi_2(BSTOP) \cong \Z/2$, and the map $M \to BSTOP$ that classifies the normal bundle induces a surjection on $\pi_2$, since $M$ is assumed to be totally non-spin.
+This is because $H^2(BSTOP;\Z/2) = \Z/2\langle w_2\rangle$ and $w_2$ detects the non-zero element in $\pi_2(BSTOP)$, as in the smooth case. \item[(2)] The classifying space $BTOPSpin$ is $2$-connected, hence in the latter two cases the $1$-smoothing of $M$ is automatically surjective on $\pi_2$. \item[(3)] The proof of the existence of the bundle $E$ is the same as in the smooth case; we just consider the complex line bundle as a $TOP$-bundle. \end{enumerate} \end{proof}

 We can therefore compute the bordism groups relevant for the stable homeomorphism classification.
-This proves \cref{thm:top-classification}.
+This will prove \cref{thm:top-classification} in the totally non-spin and spin cases.
+We will deal with the almost spin case in the next section.